-Join us for our annual impact crater short course held in Sudbury, ON each Fall.
+Join us for our annual impact crater short course held each Fall.
+This is a 7-day intensive field school that will take place in and around Sudbury, Ontario.

 Impact Cratering Short Course and Field School